create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 - For inspection of simple objects, usability often improves with *type*="EXAMINE" "ANY".
 - Types WALK and FLY force strict camera-to-object collision detection.
 - See [Collision](/x_ite/components/navigation/collision/) node for further details on camera-to-object collision detection.
-- MFString arrays can have multiple values, so separate each individual string by quote marks "https://www.web3d.org" "https://www.web3d.org/about" "etc." ] Interchange profile hint: this field may be ignored, applying the default value regardless.
+- MFString arrays can have multiple values, so separate each individual string by quote marks "https://www.web3d.org" "https://www.web3d.org/about" "etc." ] Interchange profile
+- This field may be ignored, applying the default value regardless.

 ### MFFloat [in, out] **avatarSize** [ 0.25, 1.6, 0.75 ] <small>[0,∞)</small>